 Requirements: Briefly put –and not intended to limit more specific instructions- to complete the program, externs are required to:

-Prerequisites: Applicants must have completed 3 semesters of law school, and must have successfully completed (C or better) courses in Professional Responsibility and Evidence.
+Prerequisites: Applicants must have completed 3 semesters of law school, with a cumulative GPA of 2.5 or above, and must have successfully completed (C or better) courses in Professional Responsibility and Evidence.
 The Director will have final authority to determine which applicants qualify for admission and to determine placements with particular courts.
-We recognize that some students have special relationships with judges, or may have contacted judges prior to application and enrollment.
-Suh arrangements for placements will be carefully considered as they occur.
+We recognize that some students have special relationships with judges or may have contacted judges prior to application and enrollment.
+Such arrangements for placements will be carefully considered as they occur.

 Student initiative in arranging one’s own field placements is welcomed and encouraged.